 SW Jewels' Commitment to Mother Earth & Her People

-The havoc that mining wreaks on the natural world and the people and wildlife within it is no joke, so since the beginning of my jewellery-making practice in 2011 I have been committed to running a practice that is as sustainable, fair and safe and possible.
-This committment has meant that my methods and practices have grown and changed over time as I have been working and learning within an industry that is also ever-changing.
+The havoc that mining wreaks on the natural world and the people and wildlife within it is no joke, so since the beginning of my jewellery-making career in 2011 I have been committed to crafting jewellery that is as sustainable, fair and safe and possible.
+This committment has meant that my methods and practices have grown and changed over time as I have been working and learning within an industry that is ever-changing.
 The jewellery industry is, and has been for a long time, constantly evolving within an incredibly complex system of frameworks, definitions and semantics.
 Thankfully, growing consumer demand for better transparency in their purchases has meant that these frameworks are slowly but surely funnelling towards a more transparent, simplified and most importantly safe and fair, future.
-To put it simply, these waters have always been muddy but they are thankfully becoming clearer.
+To put it simply, these waters have always been murky but they are thankfully becoming clearer.

-Here is a brief outline of what I do to ensure that my small business as a jewellery maker is as sustainable, safe and fair as possible:
+Here is an outline of the practices that are in place to ensure that all SW Jewels creations are as sustainable, safe and fair as possible:

 You may have noticed that I use the term “consciously sourced” when speaking about the gemstones that I use in my jewellery creations.
 It’s difficult and often impossible to provide clear-cut evidence and definitions regarding the ethical concerns within the gemstone trading industry, so I have always employed the utmost care, research and consideration when buying any kind of precious or semi-precious stone for my practice.
 I will continue to do so as I move forward with ever-growing knowledge of the industry that I’m working within.

-I have three methods of sourcing the gemstones that I use in my creations, which I’ll expand on below:
+I have three methods of sourcing the gemstones that I use in my creations, which you can read more about below:

-Any gemstones that I buy new are from a New Zealand-based dealer who employs responsible sourcing practices, in line with the three step process for ethical disclosure outlined by CIBJO (The World Jewellery Confederation) in their Ethics Commission Special Report 2019.
+Newly-bought natural gemstones in SW Jewels creations are sourced from a New Zealand-based dealer who employs responsible sourcing practices, in line with the three step process for ethical disclosure outlined by CIBJO (The World Jewellery Confederation) in their Ethics Commission Special Report 2019.
 This process entails due diligence of supply chain, internal risk assessment (with appropriate action) based upon the findings of that due diligence, and clear and effective communication of results to the next party to receive the goods.
-This gemstone dealer travels overseas regularly to personally oversee the working conditions and practices within which these gemstones are being extracted, traded and cut.
-This dealer has a close relationship with the network of suppliers through which these gemstones are produced, which provides a clear and consistent flow of information about gem sources and the ethics surrounding extraction and the path to market.
+This gemstone dealer travels overseas regularly to personally oversee the working conditions and practices within which these gemstones are being extracted, traded and cut, ensuring a close relationship with the network of suppliers through which these gemstones are produced, and providing a clear and consistent flow of information about gem sources and the ethics surrounding extraction and the path to market.

-There is, however, the caveat of denying income for workers operating within the natural gemstone industry and supporting fairer and safer working practices through the purchasing of responsibly sourced natural gemstones.
-This is why I don’t exclusively buy lab-grown gemstones, but choose to vary my selection with a mix of natural and lab-grown gemstones.
+There is, however, the caveat of denying income for workers operating within the natural gemstone industry as well as support of fairer and safer working practices through the purchasing of responsibly sourced natural gemstones.
+This is why SW Jewels creations do not exclusively consist of lab-grown gemstones, but instead offer a varied selection of natural and lab-created stones.

 I’ll round off the topic of gemstone sourcing by sharing this report summary taken from the release of an Ethical Sourcing Special Report by CIBJO at the Virtual Congress in November 2021, prepared by their Coloured Stone Commission.
 The report detailed issues around ethical gemstone sourcing and how the principles of responsible supply chain management can be implemented without disenfranchising artisanal and small-scale miners, as well as small and medium-sized enterprises.
 Charles Abouchar, head of the Coloured Stone Commission, presented the report summary: